pantheon-systems/documentation/source/content/guides/decoupled/overview/02-considerations.md

      * [Composer](https://getcomposer.org/) - Composer is a tool for dependency management in PHP.
 It allows you to declare libraries for your project and manages them for you.
      * [Terminus](/terminus) - The command-line interface which provides advanced interaction with Pantheon.
 Terminus is needed to update build tools for a Front-End Site.

-### Frontend Requirements
+### Front-End Site Requirements

-The following components are needed to configure your frontend for the decoupled offering:
+The following components are needed to configure your frontend project to use Pantheon's Front-End Sites:

 * [Node.js](https://nodejs.org/en/)
   * Installing [nvm](https://heynode.com/tutorial/install-nodejs-locally-nvm/) using Homebrew is recommended for Mac users.

-## Before You Use the Decoupled Starter Kit
+## Before You Use Pantheon Starter Kits

-To create and configure a new decoupled project using a Front-End Site starter kit, the following components are required:
+The following components are required to create and configure a new decoupled project using a Front-End Site starter kit:

 * Install [Composer](https://getcomposer.org/download/) globally.
   * Composer is required for the CMS backends.